 “As a young child, Sarah was always afraid of the dark.
-Her parents, believing that fear was a necessary part of life, would often leave her in a dark room as a punishment for misbehaving.
-They would tell her that if she didn’t behave, the “monsters” in the darkness would come and get her.
+Her parents, convinced that a bit of fear could be instructive, would occasionally place her in a dimly lit room as a consequence of her misbehavior.

 This only served to intensify Sarah’s fear of the dark and left her feeling anxious and alone.
 As an adult, Sarah struggled with a deep-seated fear of the unknown and had difficulty trusting others and seeking out new experiences.

 She realized that her parents’ fear-based parenting had had a lasting impact on her and made a conscious effort to overcome her fears and live a more courageous and fulfilling life.”

 This story illustrates the negative impacts that fear-based parenting can have on children.
 It shows how fear-based discipline can intensify a child’s natural fears and cause them to feel anxious, alone, and unable to trust others.
 It also suggests that the effects of fear-based parenting can last into adulthood and impact an individual’s ability to cope with and overcome their fears.